husonlab/phylocompare/README.md

 If you use PhyloCompare in your research, please cite:

 Daniel H. Huson, Banu Cetinkaya and Louxin Zhang.
-PhyloCompare: interactive comparison of rooted phylogenetic trees using phylogenetic parallelograms.
+Visualizing agreement and conflict among phylogenetic trees with PhyloCompare.
 (Manuscript in preparation).

 ## License